-Career Strategist, Leader, Influencer, Speaker and Founder of Black Career Women’s Network and native of Oklahoma City.
-Sherry decided after working 12 years in the Human Resources industry as a Corporate Recruiter and HR Generalist for corporations such as CVS Pharmacy, AT&T, and Time Warner, she desired to utilize her experience in a different way and made the transition to becoming a Career Coach, discovering a new passion for helping people strive for career success, specifically black women.
+Career Strategist, Leader, Influencer, Speaker and Founder of Black Career Women's Network, Sherry Sims decided after working 12 years in the Human Resources industry as a Corporate Recruiter and HR Generalist for corporations such as CVS Pharmacy, AT&T, and Time Warner, she desired to utilize her experience in a different way and made the transition to becoming a Career Coach, discovering a new passion for helping people strive for career success, specifically black women.

 Why Black Career Women's Network was created

 While working in the HR industry, Sherry was inspired to create an online forum due to a lack of access to other professional black women for peer support and mentoring in her own career, and initially created Black Career Women’s Network as a LinkedIn group to share experiences, exchange dialogue and career advice.
-However, it wasn’t until she changed careers, her LinkedIn group began to gain traction and soon after, she discovered that other professional black women like her were experiencing similar or various challenges in the workplace.
-That’s when she decided to expand Black Career Women’s Network into a national organization with an online community, career resources, exclusive list of Mentors and Coaches to further develop its members in addition to providing local support.
-BCWN has been featured in online publications such as blackenterprise.com, worldmedicalguide.com, CNBC.com, cosmo.com, NBCBLK.com, and forharriett.com.
-Sherry has been quoted in May 2018 Edition of Essence Magazine, and featured in the Cincinnati Business Courier, Cincy Chic, Cincinnati Herald, Who’s Who Cincinnati and also appears on Cincinnati’s FOX19 affiliate as a Careers Expert.
-She’s also received the 2017 Indianapolis Chamber Trailblazer Award for Woman of Worth, 2017 Cincy Chic’s Women of the Year, Global Smasher Award by Cheryl Wood Empowers, Honor of Woman of the Year by Zeta Phi Beta – Cincinnati Grad Chapter 2015.
+However, it wasn't until she changed careers, her LinkedIn group began to gain traction and soon after, she discovered that other professional black women like her were experiencing similar or various challenges in the workplace.
+That's when she decided to expand Black Career Women's Network into a national organization with an online community, career resources, exclusive list of Mentors and Coaches to further develop its members in addition to providing local support.
+Sherry's career advice has been mentioned and quoted in print and digital publications Essence Magazine, US News, The New York Times, CNBC, and more.
+She also been featured in the Cincinnati Business Courier, Cincy Chic, Cincinnati Herald, Who's Who Cincinnati and also appears on Cincinnati's FOX19 affiliate as a Careers Expert and has received numerous awards since 2015.

 Her Vision, Career Empowerment